👁️

 WHERE TO START?

-As a designer, hearing “make this look nicer” usually makes your eyes roll—but this time, I welcomed it.
-Terraform Cloud’s UI had only seen incremental updates since its 2018 launch and was overdue for a facelift.
+Hearing “make this look nicer” usually makes a designer’s eyes roll, but this time I welcomed it.
+Terraform Cloud’s UI had only seen incremental updates since its 2018 launch.
 Six years is a long time in design, and the product showed it.

 This theme of unclear ownership shaped much of what followed.